acolorado1/7712-Module2_day3/README.md

 Note: tabs in example were adjusted to be more readable.
 Each item will be followed by only one tab.

 ## Installation and Dependencies
 You must have Python 3 installed.
-Any Python 3 version should work but it was written in Python 3.9 using a Windows-based operating system.
+Any Python 3 version should work, but it was written in Python 3.9 using a Windows-based operating system.
 Package argparse 1.4.0 will need to be installed.

 ## Contact